thaysom22/justAbbyH/README.md

 * Automated testing of Python functions and modules with unit tests within Django framework.
 Use of [Travis](https://www.travis-ci.com/) for continuous integration with deployed Heroku application.
 * A selected full story downloadable for free by all users from homepage.
 * A blog page which displays the authors latest blog posts.
+* Show preview of featured stories to unsubscribed users.
+These stories are displayed in a section on homepage and are labelled as 'featured' on list stories page.

 # Information Architecture